-And coming to the second part of the question “and what it means” so it means the weaker and low activity of the immune system against foreign pathogens due to this HIV virus attack because HIV weakens the immune system.
+Coming to the second part of the question, “and what it means,” it means the weaker and lower activity of the immune system against foreign pathogens due to this HIV virus attack because HIV weakens the immune system.

 What disease does this virus cause?

-You are asking about the pathogenicity of HIV so AIDS, a very dangerous disease, caused by this virus in which the immune system is profusely suppressed to HIV and other opportunistic diseases.
+You are asking about the pathogenicity of HIV.
+AIDS is a very dangerous disease caused by this virus, in which the immune system is profusely suppressed by HIV and other opportunistic diseases.

 The word AIDS stands for

-The “Acquired” means that it is caused by “Human immune deficiency virus (HIV)” and as already discussed this virus dangerously damage the immune system while the “Syndrome” means the other complications that arise due to this disease (AIDS) which we will discuss in “opportunistic diseases” later.
+The “Acquired” means that it is caused by the “Human immune deficiency virus (HIV)” and as already discussed this virus dangerously damages the immune system while the “Syndrome” means the other complications that arise due to this disease (AIDS) which we will discuss in “opportunistic diseases” later.

-Tell me, Is this is an RNA virus or a DNA virus?
+Tell me, Is this an RNA virus or a DNA virus?

 HIV belongs to retrovirus which means it is an RNA virus.